sparkflows/sparkflows-docs/docs/user-guide/quick-start/5-execute-workflow.rst

 Execute Workflow
 ================

-Once you have specified the parameters, click on "Execute" button.
+Once you have specified the parameters, click on the "Execute" button.
 The results of execution are streamed back into your browser.